 - Students with special needs

-- Consolidated online learning policies are currently being co-developed with sector stakeholders and rights holders
+- New online learning policies for public and independent online learning schools are being co-developed with education sector partners and Indigenous rightsholders

 - A new procedures manual will outline specific requirements for local and provincial online learning schools.
 The manual will be updated every year